anbox-cloud/discourse-docs/ref/application-manifest.md

 `disabled`               | Boolean    | Toggle application watchdog on or off (default: false) `allowed-packages`       | array of strings | Besides the boot package, list of packages to be allowed to display in the foreground

-When a container is launched, Anbox enables an application watchdog by default for the installed package unless it's disabled explicitly with:
+When an instance is launched, Anbox enables an application watchdog by default for the installed package unless it's disabled explicitly with:

 ```yaml
 name: candy